hinson/DLLecture/01_setup.md

 jupyter notebook
 ```

-Push `F6` to detach from the session where the program will keep running even if you logout.
+Press `F6` to detach from the session where the program will keep running even if you logout.

 If you want to enter a session again, use `byobu attach -t {session name}` or just run `byobu` to select one.
 For more details about `byobu`, see http://byobu.co.